MrCamoga/Langton-s-Ant/README.md

   - [ ] Verify rules
   - [ ] Approximate period of big highways
   - [ ] Find exact period of big highways
+- [ ] Render hexagonal grid
 - [ ] Parallel computing on GPU (doesn't seem possible)
+- [ ] Compute approximate period of highways on the fly
+- [ ] Algorithm to differentiate triangles/squares from highways
+- [ ] Store size of highways (displacement of the ant each period, e.g. the displacement of the original ant is 2×2).
+This could be useful to distinguish highways with the same period but different structure

 #### Top highways with longest period